Global classification of generic multi-vector fields of top degree: Some special families of Nambu structures

-\begin{definition} Let us define $\mathcal{G}_k(S^n)$ to be the set of generic Nambu structures in $S^n$ whose vanishing set consist of $k$ spheres. \end{definition} Give $S^n$ the usual orientation, so we can put signs in the dual trees.
-We just proved the following \begin{proposition} The set $\mathcal{G}_k(S^n)$ is, up to isotopy, the same as the equivalence classes of weighted signed trees with $k+1$ vertices. \end{proposition}
+\begin{definition} Let us define $\mathcal{G}_k(S^n)$ to be the set of generic Nambu structures in $S^n$ whose vanishing set consist of $k$ $(n-1)$-spheres. \end{definition} Giving $S^n$ the usual orientation we can put signs in the dual trees.
+Thus we have just proved the following \begin{proposition} The set $\mathcal{G}_k(S^n)$ is, up to isotopy, the same as the equivalence classes of weighted signed trees with $k+1$ vertices (and hence the set of isotopy classes is the same for every $n\geq 2$). \end{proposition}